Skin Care for Sun Damaged Face: Quick Recovery Secrets!

 The Relationship Between Sleep, Stress, and Skin Repair

-The skin regenerates itself during the deep stages of sleep, and a regular sleep routine makes this process more effective.
-However, excessive stress increases cortisol, which breaks down collagen and worsens skin problems.
+The skin regenerates during deep sleep, and a consistent sleep routine enhances this process.
+However, excessive stress increases cortisol levels, which break down collagen and worsen skin conditions.

 Practicing mindfulness, exercising regularly, and getting enough rest are small habits that play a significant role in skincare.